E-commerce

 Community transparency: detected astroturfing destroys trust faster than it creates it.

-Native forms: CRM synchronization and consent management for post-social nurturing.
+Native forms: CRM synchronization and consent for post-social nurturing.

-UGC (user-generated content) strengthens credibility when it is authentic and moderated.
-Imported or incentivized reviews must comply with transparency requirements and regulations on fake reviews.
+UGC (user-generated content) enhances credibility when it is authentic and moderated.
+Imported or incentivized reviews must respect transparency and regulations on fake reviews.

 Customer ambassador programs

-Reward content creation without slipping into disguised review buying: clear guidelines.
+Rewarding content creation without falling into disguised review buying: clear guidelines.

 Community and moderation

-Responses to comments, FAQs in recurring posts: reduces redundant questions.
+Responses to comments, FAQs in recurring posts: reduces repetitive questions.

 Brand storytelling

-Product storytelling that complements catalog listings without duplicating them word for word.
+Product storytelling that complements catalog pages without duplicating them word for word.

 Accessibility